 The semiconductor IP industry is a relatively small and emerging industry.
 Our future growth will depend on the level of market acceptance of our third-party licensable IP model, the variety of IP offerings available on the market and the shift in customer preference away from inhouse development of semiconductor IP technologies and IP deployment software.
-Furthermore, the third-party licensable IP model is highly dependent on the market adoption of new services and products, including in the automotive market, Al/ML market, 5G and wireless communications market, large scale cloud and data center market and consumer electronics market.
+Furthermore, the third-party licensable IP model is highly dependent on the market adoption of new services and products, including in the automotive market, enterprise computing market, communications market, consumer electronics market, and industrial market.
 Such market adoption is important because the increased cost associated with ownership and maintenance of the more complex architectures in SoCs needed for the advanced services and products and time to market pressures on our customers may motivate companies to license third-party IP rather than design them in-house.

 The trends that would enable our growth are largely beyond our control.
 Semiconductor customers also may choose to adopt a multichip, off-the-shelf chip solution versus licensing or using highly-integrated chipsets that embed our technologies or use our deployment software.
-If these market shifts do not materialize or third-party semiconductor IP does not achieve market acceptance, our business could be harmed
+If these market shifts do not materialize or third-party semiconductor IP does not achieve market acceptance, our business could be harmed.